 The term espresso refers to the high amount of pressure used to force the water through the fine grounds and it is done so very quickly when compared to drip brewing.
 The machine that does this was invented in 1884 by an Italian named Angelo Moriondo who just wanted to be able to handle the demand of impatient coffee drinkers in Italian cafes.
 His machine was a steam-driven “instantaneous” coffee beverage maker, and it originally made “pots” of coffee and not individual servings.
 That didn’t come until 1901 when another Italian named Luigi Bezzera patented a version that could produce single and double servings to a customer.

-In the coming decades, Italian-Americans would serve espressos, but since necessity is the mother invention, they started to offer locals versions.
+In the coming decades, Italian-Americans would serve espressos, but since necessity is the mother invention, they started to offer local versions.
 Other Americans added ratios of ingredients or other ingredients all together and the cappuccino and latte were invented – the latter by Italian American Lino Meiorin in the 1950s.
 Thank goodness for Italian ingenuity!

 Even the espresso has its variants and the best of all, in my opinion, is the café cubano or Cuban espresso.
 Typically using stronger roasts, the Cuban espresso cuts the strength and bitterness from the stiffer roasts by placing a bit of brown sugar or raw sugar in the cup that the steaming hot brew is dripping.
 This heat hitting the brown sugar “kisses” the flavor with a bit of sweetness – barely noticeable unless you are a regular espresso drinker.
 It is then vigorously mixed to get the afore-mentioned crema, which Cubans call espuma or espumita (baby/little foam).